Ann Coulter: Native Americans

-In a 2025 response on X to social commentary from Navajo professor Melanie Yazzie speaking at the Socialism 2025 conference, Coulter tweeted, "We didn't kill enough Indians".
+In a 2025 response to professor Melanie Yazzie saying "the goal is to dismantle the settler project that is the United States", Coulter tweeted, "We didn't kill enough Indians".
 Her comments were labeled hate speech by Cherokee Nation Principal Chief Chuck Hoskin Jr.

 Personal life

 Coulter has been engaged several times, but she has never married and has no children.
 After the September 11 attacks, she dated a Muslim boyfriend.
 She has dated Spin founder and publisher Bob Guccione Jr. and conservative writer Dinesh D'Souza.
 In October 2007, she began dating Andrew Stein, the former president of the New York City Council, a liberal Democrat.
 On January 7, 2008, however, Stein told the New York Post that the relationship was over, citing irreconcilable differences.

 In 2013 it was reported that Coulter was dating actor Jimmie Walker.
 Coulter responded to the rumors by saying, "He's the one spreading that [dating] rumor!
 No, we're great friends.
 We do a lot of stuff together. … He is so hilarious, so I see him a lot when I'm in L.A., but we are not technically dating."
 In 2017, Norman Lear, who created the television sitcom Good Times in which Walker starred, said of Walker "I love him; he's a wonderful guy.
-But I'll tell you something about him that'll astound you: He dates Ann Coulter.”
+But I'll tell you something about him that'll astound you: He dates Ann Coulter."
 Coulter responded to Lear's comments by saying "This rumor spreads every now and then, but it's never been true.
 We're great friends.
 He's hilarious and a Republican.
-Now, that's news!”
+Now, that's news!"

 Kellyanne Conway, who refers to Coulter as a friend, told New York magazine in 2017 that Coulter "started dating her security guard probably ten years ago because she couldn't see anybody else".

 Coulter owns a house, bought in 2005, in Palm Beach, Florida, a condominium in Manhattan, and an apartment in Los Angeles.
 She was a voter in Connecticut in 2004 before moving to Palm Beach.

-In a 2016 essay for The Hollywood Reporter Coulter discussed her long-standing love of the Grateful Dead, saying she attended approximately 67 Grateful Dead shows, referring to herself as a deadhead, and explaining how fandom for the countercultural band did not conflict with her conservative beliefs.
+In a 2016 essay for The Hollywood Reporter Coulter discussed her long-standing love of the Grateful Dead, saying she attended approximately 67 Grateful Dead shows, referring to herself as a deadhead, and explaining how being a fan of the countercultural band did not conflict with her conservative beliefs.